DmitriBogdanov/UTL/docs/module_parallel.md

 [<- to implementation.hpp](https://github.com/DmitriBogdanov/UTL/blob/master/include/UTL/parallel.hpp)

-**utl::parallel** module is a lightweight threading library providing an API very similar to [Intel TBB](https://github.com/uxlfoundation/oneTBB).
+**utl::parallel** module is a lightweight threading library providing API somewhat similar to [Intel TBB](https://github.com/uxlfoundation/oneTBB).

-It implements classic building blocks of concurrent algorithms such as tasks, parallel for, reductions and etc. and provides a sane thread pool implementation for custom concurrency needs.
+It implements classic building blocks of concurrent algorithms such as tasks, parallel for, reductions and etc. and provides a sane thread pool implementation with work-stealing and recursive parallelism support, in summary:

+- Tasks, parallel loops and reductions
+- Work-stealing thread pool
+- Support for recursive parallelism
+- Focus on simple & uniform API

-> [!Important]
+> [!Tip]
-> Due to rather extensive API, seeing [usage examples](#examples) first might be helpful.
+> [Benchmarks](#benchmarks) and [usage examples](#examples) can be found at the bottom.

 > [!Tip]
 > Use GitHub's built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this page.